 Here are some indicative prices for different edX training options:

-- Individual courses: Often free to study, with a fee for an official assessment and certificate.
+- Individual courses: Often free to study, with a fee for an official assessment and verified certificate.
 The free option is known as “auditing” a course.
-Taking the “verified” path tends to cost from $49 to $125.
+Taking the verified track tends to cost from $49 to $125.

-- MicroMasters programs: These multi-course graduate-level learning paths can count towards a Master’s degree, and start at around $700.
+- MicroMasters programs: These multi-course graduate-level learning paths can count towards a Master’s degree, thus reducing the overall cost of the Master’s Degree.
+Prices vary quite significantly but the majority are in the $540-$1500 range.

 If you access edX outside the US, you will likely see prices in your equivalent local currency.

-Obviously there’s a huge amount of variation here.
+Obviously, there’s a huge amount of variation here.
 The good news is that there is plenty on edX you can study for free.
-It’s also worth noting that even the online Master’s degrees compare favourably in cost to completing one in a bricks and mortar college.
+It’s also worth noting that even the online Master’s degrees compare favourably in cost to completing one in a brick and mortar college.

 That said, a certificate for a single short course obviously isn’t as valuable a credential as a full degree.
 Certificates for edX’s professional certification programs fall somewhere in the middle.
 In some cases, completing edX courses can act as credit towards a formal academic qualification.